 Ensure They Have A Sleeping Pad To Lie On.

 It is important to know that we lose the majority of our body heat through the ground.
-This is why it is crucial that a sleeping pad is used to provide a level of insulation from the ground.
+This is why it is crucial that a sleeping pad is used to provide a level of higher insulation from the ground.

-I can tell you from many personal experiences that the inflatable sleeping pads are FAR more comfortable and easier to carry than the traditional form kinds.
+I can tell you from many personal experiences that the inflatable sleeping pads are FAR more comfortable and easier to carry than the traditional foam kinds.

 There are even sleeping pads out there that will provide up to 5 inches of loft from the ground.

-Handy Hands-Free Illumination.
+Headlamps: Handy Hands-Free Illumination.

-Headlamps are the best option for personal lighting at summer camps for kids, and in the outdoors in general.
+Headlamps are the best option for personal lighting at summer camp, and in the outdoors in general.
 They are light in weight and allow for hands-free lighting for campers in unfamiliar locations.

 Stay away from rechargeable options!
 Its much easier to carry replacement batteries than trying impossibly to jimmy a fix around a broken USB cable or drained battery charger.

 Keep Those Pesky Bugs Off Of Me!

 Bug resistant bracelets are both affordable and very effective.
 They can usually be found at your local dollar store.
 One will last about 2 to 3 days, so be sure to buy enough for your kids entire summer camp experience.

 The bug alarm clock is when a fly keeps hovering by your ear in the early morning hours.
 It is very annoying, difficult to stop, and will inhibit any further sleep.

 Trekking Poles Prevent Aching Backs & Knees at the End of the Day.

 I personally use trekking poles myself for longer hiking days and with any serious pack weight.
 I love that at the end of the day, my arms ache a bit but never my legs or knees.

 What Camping Gear Does The Camp Provide For Out-Camping At Summer Camps for Kids?

 However, it won’t include some of the most important and personal camping gear for your kids and teens.
 Such as their sleeping bag, sleeping pad, and hiking boots.
-It will typically include:

-Cooking Stoves and Fuel
+- Cooking Stoves and Fuel

-Tents and Shelter Set-Ups
+- Tents and Shelter Set-Ups

-Water Filters and Purifiers
+- Water Filters and Purifiers

-Fire Starters and Group Lighting Tools
+- Fire Starters and Group Lighting Tools

-Radios and All Communication Tools
+- Radios and All Communication Tools

-GPS Units and Other Navigation Aids
+- GPS Units and Other Navigation Aids

-Bathroom Basics (such as toilet paper, hand sanitizer, and trowl)
+- Bathroom Basics (such as toilet paper, hand sanitizer, and trowl)

-Food / Scent Storage Containers and Tools (including hanging kits)
+- Food / Scent Storage Containers and Tools (including hanging kits)

-The camp or outdoor organization should have inspected and cleaned all of the gear far in advance of the out-camping activity.
+The summer camp or outdoor organization should have inspected and cleaned all of the gear far in advance of the out-camping activity.

 That’s A Wrap!

 Hopefully, this post on the out-camping activity at summer camps for kids is helpful, insightful, and enjoyable for you.
 I would not be the person I am today if it hadn’t been for these absolute stand-out highlights of my childhood.

 We just have to find it to be able to unleash it.
 I have never known a better place for finding not only your deepest strength but also your best self than the wonderful world of Camp.

 “I could travel the world and see all the wonder and beauty that it holds, and would still say that true beauty can be discovered most fully in a sunrise over the mountains at camp.”